cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

  Running jobs
 **************

--  Do not run big jobs on the head node (``esrumhead01fl``), as doing so may impact the ability of everyone to use the cluster.
-However, we do permit small jobs on the head node, meaning a few cores *in total* and modest memory usage.
+-  The head node (``esrumhead01fl``) is only for very small jobs, meaning that you use no more than a couple of cores *in total*, with modest memory usage, as running larger jobs may impact the ability of everyone to use the cluster.
+Similarly, do not run transfers/copies on/to/from the head node.

 -  Remember to be considerate to other users.
 For example, limit the number of jobs you are running simultaneously, so that others users